 Why might I have a chest x-ray?

-If you have symptoms such as feeling short of breath, a chest x-ray can help doctors find out if it’s caused by a heart or lung condition or whether it might be caused by something else.
+If you have symptoms such as feeling short of breath, a chest x-ray can help doctors find out if it’s caused by a heart or lung condition or something else.

-If your doctor thinks you may have a heart condition, he or she will probably arrange for you to have other tests too.
+If your doctor thinks you may have a heart condition, they will arrange for you to have other tests too.

 What happens during a chest x-ray?

-You will firstly need to remove your clothes down to your waist, put on a hospital gown and also take off anything metallic you are wearing such as jewellery or glasses.
+You will be asked to remove your clothes down to your waist, put on a hospital gown and also remove jewellery.

-You will stand with your chest pressed to a photographic plate and the radiographer (the health professional who takes the x-rays) will ask you to keep still and take a deep breath and hold it (this helps to improve the quality of the x-ray image).
-While you are doing this, the equipment will be turned on which sends a beam of x-rays from the x-ray source to the photographic plate, which produces an image.
+You will stand against a photographic plate and the radiographer, the health professional who takes the x-rays, will ask you to take a deep breath and hold it (this helps to improve the quality of the x-ray image).
+Once they have taken the x-ray they will advise you to breathe normally again.

-You may have a number of x-rays taken from different angles, but they only take a few seconds each time and the whole process usually lasts around fifteen minutes.
-The radiographer will check the images before you leave to make sure that there are pictures of your whole chest.
+You may have chest x-rays taken from different angles, but they only take a few seconds each time and the whole process usually takes a few minutes.
+The radiographer will check the images before you leave and advise you when the results will be available to your doctor.

-Having a chest x-ray is painless.
-The main discomfort you may feel is from the photographic plate as it’s a bit cold and hard.
+Having a chest x-ray is painless, although the photographic plate is a bit cold and hard.

-If you are pregnant or think you might be, make sure you tell your doctor as they may suggest you avoid having a chest x-ray during your pregnancy.
+If you are pregnant or think you might be, make sure you tell your doctor.

 Want to find out more?